A Canonical Construction of the Extended Hilbert Space for Causal Fermion Systems: Construction of the Extended Hilbert Space

-There is the subtle issue that we do not know whether~$\phi_0$ and~$\phi_1$ are separately admissible.
-In order to keep the setting reasonably simple, we assume that~$\H^\fermi$ is chosen in such a way that for all its physical wave functions, the resulting past and future inhomogeneities~$\phi_0$ and~$\phi_1$ are both admissible.
+One should keep in mind that the last argument only yields that~$\phi_0+\phi_1$ is admissible, but it is not guaranteed that~$\phi_0$ and~$\phi_1$ are separately admissible.
+Therefore, we need to take this as an additional assumption which, for technical simplicity, we formulate as follows. \begin{Def} The subspace~$\H^\fermi \subset \H$ is said to be {\bf{admissible}} if for every~$u \in \H^\fermi$, the corresponding inhomogeneities~$\phi_0$ and~$\phi_1$ (as defined by~\eqref{phi01concrete}) are both admissible (in the sense of Definition~\ref{defadmissible}). \end{Def} This technical assumption seems unproblematic because it can be arranged by making~$\H^\fermi$ smaller if necessary.
 Denoting the corresponding inhomogeneous solutions by~$\psi^u_0$ and~$\psi^u_1$, we can decompose every physical wave function~$\psi^u$ with~$u \in \H^\fermi$ uniquely as

 This gives rise to a natural isometric embedding

 The remaining task is to choose a $\H^t_\rho$ as a maximal positive subspace of~$\K$ containing~$\iota(\H^\fermi)$.
 To this end, we first consider the orthogonal complement